csbio/SGA_Public/README.md

 The script has a number of places marked:
 `% SAFE ENTRY`
 Which means "The only variables which change after this point, are created after this point."
 These have been determined by manual inspection and are by no means exhaustive.
-They are used to resme the script mid-execution to save time when testing changes.
+They are used to resume the script mid-execution to save time when testing changes.
 I generally use this procedure:
   - Locate the position of the change you wish to test (line XXX)
   - Locate the first SAFE ENTRY above XXX, (line YYY)